Comprehensive Pain Management

 Trigger point injections

 In certain conditions, muscles do not relax properly forming “knots” and may be associated with pain.
 Your doctor injects the site of the muscle knot to relieve pain.
-Trigger point injections are useful for muscle pain in the arms, legs, and back associated with conditions such as fibromyalgia and myofascial pain syndrome.
+Trigger point injections are useful for muscle pain in the arms, legs, and back associated with conditions such as myofascial pain syndrome.

 An implant may be surgically placed to provide pain management.
 Commonly used implants include: